A heroic officer was ambushed and killed by a gunman he tried to help. Another victim is dead, and several others are wounded - KESQ

 A heroic officer was ambushed and killed by a gunman he tried to help.
 Another victim is dead, and several others are wounded

-By Emma Tucker, Holly Yan, Dalia Faheid, Jillian Sykes and Sarah Dewberry, CNN
+By Emma Tucker, Holly Yan, Dalia Faheid, Jillian Sykes, Sarah Dewberry and Chris Boyette, CNN

 (CNN) — A Minneapolis officer hailed as a hero last year was killed by a gunman who ambushed the officer as he responded to the scene of another shooting, police said.